The-Politico/django-slackchat-serializer/docs/source/serialization.rst

 .. image:: ./images/thread.png
   :width: 375px

-That pair will parsed and serialized as kwargs on the message:
+That pair will be parsed and serialized as kwargs on the message:

 .. code-block:: json